Associated British Ports Holdings Ltd

 Hakim Drissi Kaitouni joined the Board of Associated British Ports Holdings Ltd in July 2015.
 Mr. Drissi Kaitouni has been the Managing Director of Wren House Infrastructure (WHI) since he founded it in October 2013 with US$5 billion of equity funding.
 Mr. Drissi Kaitouni is responsible for all WHI’s activities globally and is a member of its investment committee.
 He leads and coordinates all aspects of WHI’s mandate and business areas, including investments origination, execution and asset management.
 He drove WHI’s investments in Thames Water, Associated British Ports, Global Power Generation, Viesgo Infraestructuras Energéticas, London City Airport and Australia’s Transgrid.
 Prior to setting up Wren House, Mr. Drissi Kaitouni served as a senior banker in the Corporate Finance and Mergers & Acquisitions team within the Investment Banking Department of BoA Merrill Lynch based in London and New York.
 He is also non-executive board member of London City Airport and Viesgo Infraestructuras Energéticas where he chairs and is a member of committees of the board.
 He is an Alliance Member of the Atlantic Council and serves on the Advisory Board of Harvard University, Zofnass for Sustainable Infrastructure.
 Hakim holds a bachelor degree in Computer Science from Queens College.

 John Coghlan joined the Board of Associated British Ports Holdings Ltd in March 2016.
-He is a Non- Executive Director and Chairman of the Audit Committee of Severn Trent PLC, and is a Non-Executive Director and Chairman of the Remuneration Committee of Lavendon PLC.
-He also chairs Freight Transport Association of Ireland.
+He is a Non- Executive Director and Chairman of the Audit Committee of Severn Trent PLC and Clarion Housing Group, and is a non-executive director of O.C.S.
+Group Limited.
+John also chairs the Freight Transport Association of Ireland.
 Mr Coghlan was previously Deputy Chief Executive and Group CFO of Exel PLC, where he spent 11 years from 1995 to 2006 until the takeover by Deutsche Post/DHL.
 Over the years since 2006, he has been a director of several publicly-quoted and private equity-owned companies across a variety of sectors.
 Prior to Exel PLC, he spent 8 years at the industrial company, Tomkins PLC, in a variety of financial roles, and 7 years at Arthur Andersen, where he qualified as a Chartered Accountant.
 In July 2017, John became a member of the Group Board and Chair of the Audit & Risk Committee at Clarion Housing Group.
 Mr Coghlan received a Business degree from University College, Cork in Ireland.

 Alternate Non-Executive Directors